Lenovo ThinkPad T490s Notebook Review: A Hard Worker

 </ img>

-Bottom - cooling system openings,stereo speakers, several holes for fixing the docking stations, a hole for resetting the laptop and four rubberized legs.
+Below are the cooling system holes,stereo speakers, several holes for securing docking stations, a hole for resetting the laptop and four rubberized feet.
 The rear ones are slightly larger and higher, due to which the working surface of the laptop is slightly inclined towards the user:

 </ img>